SereneAir

 SereneAir (سیرین ایئر) is a privately owned Pakistani airline that began operating services in January 2017.
 SereneAir operates scheduled domestic flights within Pakistan and its first international flight departed for Sharjah, United Arab Emirates on 16 March 2021.
+Their license was suspended on 2 October 2025 due to lack of serviceable aircraft.

 History

 The Pakistan Civil Aviation Authority granted a license in March 2016 that permitted the establishment of SereneAir.
 The airline received its first aircraft, a Boeing 737-800, in November 2016.
 The airline started operations on 29 January 2017, a week after obtaining its air operator's certificate.
 The inaugural flight departed Islamabad for Karachi on 29 January 2017.
-Serene Air took first delivery of Airbus A330-200 on 27 August 2020.
+Serene Air took delivery of their first Airbus A330-200 on 27 August 2020.

-Corporate affairs
+Suspension of license

-SereneAir is a privately owned airline headquartered in Islamabad.
-It's chief executive officer is Air Vice Marshal(R) Muhammad Safdar Khan.
+On 2 October 2025, the Pakistan Civil Aviation Authority suspended the Air Operator Certificate (AOC) of Serene Air due to their failure to comply with the requirement of a minimum of 5 serviceable aircraft.
+At the time of suspension, Serene Air had zero operational aircraft and was therefore unable to operate any flights.